 The UE mobility information is regarded as useful information for e.g. some certain commercial usage for deriving commercial footprint between shopping centres.

-The awareness of users who even stayed in some areas may become useful e.g.the AFs inside Area B (Source Area of Interest) may need to enquiry the users who once stayed in Area A (Target Area of Interest) in target period as depicted in the below figure.
+The awareness of users who even stayed in some areas may become useful e.g.:

+Case 1: The AFs inside Source Area of Interest A may need to enquiry the users who once stayed in Target Area of Interest B in target period 1 as depicted in the below figure.

+Case 2: The AFs inside Source AOI A may need to enquiry the users who once stayed in Target AOI B in target period 1 and once stayed in Target AOI C in target period 2 as depicted in the below figure.

+Case 3: The AFs inside Source AOI A may need to enquiry the users who once didn’t stay in Target AOI B in target period 1 as depicted in the below figure.